slovnicki/contained_tab_bar_view/README.md

 ## Intermediate

 All the properties that can be set for a `TabBar` are accessible for setting via `tabBarProperties`.
 Also, there are many more for the customization of `TabBar`'s appearance.
-To create your own ("container-based") `indicator`, you can use `ContainerIndicator` decoration (see examples 4 and 6).
+To create your own ("container-based") `indicator`, you can use `ContainerTabIndicator` decoration (see examples 4 and 6) which is a part of this package, but also a separate package whose documentation can be found [here](https://pub.dev/packages/container_tab_indicator).
+Of course, you can use any other tab bar indicator of your liking.

 ### TabBarProperties